mepelboim-tromero/tromero-npm-test/README.md

 - `/`: This endpoint provides an introduction to the application.

-- `POST /test`: To use this endpoint, you need to pass a prompt as the 'input' parameter.
+- `POST /test`: To use this endpoint, you need to pass a prompt as the 'input' parameter in the body of the request.

 ## Installation